deepfates/notebook/content/brain/homepage design.md

 ## Design
-- A grotesk font, like the Operating Manual for Spaceship Earth, for headers.
+- A grotesk font called Manrope (open-source) for the headings.
+It's as close as I can find to Aksidenz Grotesk for the web.
- - Open source Manrope
+- Uses CSS3 Grid to create full-height layouts on any screen